 As far as I can remember, I’ve struggled with weight.
 Not because of my actual weight, but because of what others had to say about it.
 “A second serving?
 Are you sure?” or, “Summer is coming, I would not have wine if I were you.”
 Going to the doctor for an earache typically resulted in a new diet suggested by my PCP and no treatment for the actual earache.
 It was as if everyone and everything were on a mission to make me slimmer.
 I grew up in France assuming it was my fault and that I was of lesser value because I was carrying around a few extra kilograms.

-When I was 26, I moved from Paris to the U.S. That was 12 years ago.
+When I was 26, I moved from Paris to the U.S. That was more than a decade ago.
 I still remember– to this day– my very first annual medical checkup in America.
 Without realizing it, I had come prepared to have a talk about my weight.
 Simply because it always had been this way at every single medical appointment I went to up until then.
 When I mentioned my weight, my doctor cut me off and said I was healthy.
 And believe it or not, it was the very first time someone had told me that I could be healthy and overweight.
 This revelation challenged the prevailing narrative and made me question the weight-based judgments that had plagued me for years.
 (Editor’s note: Medical weight bias in the U.S. is well-documented, and plus-size individuals have been shown to receive lower standards of care.)

 What it’s like to be Plus-Size in Paris